Nicolás Dubersarsky

-Nicolás Dubersarsky (born 21 December 2004) is an Argentine professional footballer who plays as a midfielder for Major League Soccer club Austin FC.
+Nicolás Dubersarsky (born 21 December 2004) is an Argentine professional footballer who plays as a midfielder for Tigre on loan from Major League Soccer club Austin FC.

 Career

 He joined Argentine club Instituto at 12 years-old.
 He made his league debut for the club on 26 November 2023 away against River Plate.
 He established himself as a regular in the Argentine Primera Division in 2024 and signed a new three-and-a-half contract with the club in July of that year.
 He had played 25 league games for the club by the end of the 2024 league season.

-He joined Austin FC on a five year contract ahead of the 2025 MLS season.
+He joined Austin FC on a five-year contract ahead of the 2025 MLS season.
 The transfer fee was reported to be $3 million plus add-ons, which could total $250,000.
 The transfer became the second highest fee received in Instituto's history, behind Paulo Dybala's move away from the club in 2012.

+On 30 July 2026 moved on loan to Argentine Primera División side Club Atlético Tigre until June 2027.